zhangjiangen11/godot-3d-multiplayer-template/README.md

 <br>

 To test the multiplayer functionality locally:
 Go to `Debug` > `Customize Run Instances`, then enable `Enable Multiple Instances` and set the number of instances you want to run simultaneously.
-In our template, the host is not treated as an additional player.

 ## Controls